The Story of Captain Beefheart’s Masterpiece, ‘Trout Mask Replica’

-“Moonlight on Vermont” is about as raw a blues as you will find.
-The aggression and attitude are far beyond the walls of tradition, and simply brilliant in every aspect.
-“Ella Guru” takes an almost basic pop song format, and twists it into a misshapen beast while “Neon Meate Dream of a Octafish” is another poetic romp, this time with musical accompaniment.
+"Moonlight on Vermont" is raw blues, all aggression and attitude far beyond the walls of tradition, and brilliant in every aspect.
+"Ella Guru" takes an almost basic pop song format, and twists it into a misshapen beast while "Neon Meate Dream of a Octafish" is another poetic romp, this time with musical accompaniment.

 "My Human Gets Me Blues" is, relatively speaking, a straight-ahead blues-soaked romp.
 The guitars sound like they are battling each other to the death, while the rhythm section chugs like a spastic train about to derail at the next turn.
 The guitars on "Dali's Car" mesh as they clash in a glorious symphony of chaos.
 "Ant Man Bee" is another disjointed blues-based rattle that never finds a groove, thus creating its own.
 The chorus borders on a genuine pop song, which comes off as much startling as anything else found within these grooves.